Sasha Bezuhanova: Early life and education

 Sasha Bezuhanova was born in Pernik, Bulgaria.
 She graduated German language high school in Sofia.
 Bezuhanova went on to study in Technical University in Sofia graduating with Masters in Electronics (1985).
-She holds also Executive master's degree in International Negotiations and Policy Making from the Graduate Institute in Geneva (2015) and has Executive qualifications from INSEAD and Stanford.
+She also has an Executive master's degree in International Negotiations and Policy Making from the Graduate Institute in Geneva (2015) and has Executive qualifications from INSEAD and Stanford.

 She attended special programs for studying the Irish economic model (Dublin, 2001), the structure of ICT sector in California (Palo Alto, 2002) and European Software Institute (Bilbao, 2003).

 Aside from her native language Sasha Bezuhanova speaks English, German and Russian.

 Career

 The professional career of Sasha Bezuhanova started in 1985 in the Central Institute for Computer Technologies where in 1986 she became Research Associate.

-Shortly after the democratic changes in Bulgaria when the country opened up for direct presence of international businesses she was invited by the German medical concern HELLIGE to head their Bulgarian operation.
-Under her leadership in the period 1990 to 1994 the company played key role in the modernization of the Bulgarian health infrastructure.
+Shortly after the democratic changes in Bulgaria when the country opened up direct presence of international businesses she was invited by Germany's medical concern HELLIGE to head their Bulgarian operation.
+Under her leadership (1990 to 1994) the company played a key role in the modernization of the Bulgarian health infrastructure.

 Her international business and operational management experience evolved further as General Manager for S&T Bulgaria, the exclusive distributor of HP – a role she took over in 1995.

 When HP decided to open up direct operation in Bulgaria in 1997 Bezuhanova was appointed as General Manager.
 Sasha Bezuhanova has managed Hewlett-Packard's business in Bulgaria for more than 10 years.
 In that period of time HP's Bulgarian team developed a series of IT infrastructure projects for the country's three biggest telecommunication companies, industrial manufacturers, and state and private finance institutions.
 Some of these projects have been implemented for the first time in Bulgaria and became reference solutions incorporated in the HP's portfolio.
 Among them was the implementation of electronic ID for Bulgarian citizens, which ended in August 1999 and was the key to Bulgaria's acceptance in the EU visa-free countries list in 2001.
 Another flagship project, that enriched the HP's worldwide practice, was the implementation of the Real-time gross settlement system (RTGS) in Macedonia.

 Her most important accomplishment at the time was attracting an important investment of HP in Bulgaria where in 2006 started operation HP Global Delivery Centre.
 Today it employs more than 5000 high-profile engineers and specialists.
 That strategic project placed the country on the world IT investment map.
 As a result, Hewlett-Packard has become the largest IT employer in Bulgaria and the Top 5 in the country overall.
 Hewlett-Packard became also the largest investor and employer in the Bulgarian IT sector.

 Sasha Bezuhanova continued her career in HP on international level being appointed in 2008 as Public Sector Director for Central Eastern Europe.
 She manages the corporation’s government business in 27 countries including Russia, New Europe, Western Balkans, and Central Asia bringing in an important strategic dimension and a holistic approach to this market segment.